wj4y71u35j4/game-cheater-detection-system/README.md

 | ip_max_count     | Shows the maximum times an IP appears among the cheater list.                                     |
 | times            | Represents the number of times the cheater game detection was activated for each `UserID`.         |

+if you're interested in the ip with the maximum times htat list on the cheater list, you can check the terminal to confirm which ip is repeated.

 ## Acknowledgments

 * [Docker](https://www.docker.com/what-docker)